 Do you have an INFJ personality type?
 If you can relate to most of the above traits, then there's a good chance that you are an INFJ.
 To find out more about your personality type and how it impacts your relationships with others, you may consider speaking with a therapist.

 Therapy has been proven to help patients work through self-esteem, self-worth, and relationship challenges as well as other life experiences, and new research finds that internet-delivered therapy is an effective option.
-For example, this study, conducted by Brigham Young University researchers, found that technology-based therapy is as effective as traditional in-person therapy and offers other added benefits including “lower cost, no travel time, easy access, no waitlists, and trackable progress.”
+It can also help you better understand yourself.

 A BetterHelp therapist can help you explore your feelings and work toward healthy habits to build strong relationships.
 BetterHelp's network of licensed counselors is available to you by phone or videoconference, or you can communicate with your counselor by email or text.
-Our licensed counselors take confidentiality seriously, and you will never have to worry about your privacy because BetterHelp maintains strict standards, and all correspondence between you and your counselor is secured and encrypted.
+Moreover, online therapy tends to be more affordable and convenient than in-person therapy.

 Below are some reviews of BetterHelp counselors from people like you.